- CEE Home

 - To foster effective teaching techniques and sophisticated curricular thought

 Sessions will be held each week for thirteen weeks, culminating with a graduation celebration.
-All required sessions will be offered at the Burnaby campus.

 There are four types of assignments in this program: